 "The compost becomes food, and the food becomes compost" (Smith,2011).

-By 2050 there will 9.5 billion people living on this planet and most of them will be in big cities.
-Resilient cities must address among many other things, waste management/reduction and food scarcity.
+By 2050 there will be 9.5 billion people living on this planet, and most of them will be in big cities.
+Resilient cities must address, among many other things, waste management/reduction and food scarcity.
 Cities around the world must adapt to a circular economy or closed-loop economy.

-Composting and thereafter using it as fertilizer reduces society’s environmental footprint.
-Turning municipal solid waste, into a resource for plants reduces GHG emissions, improves soil quality and water absorption, therefore improving the nutritious value of the plants, combating food scarcity.
+Composting and after that using it as fertilizer reduces society's environmental footprint.
+Turning municipal solid waste into a resource for plants reduces GHG emissions, improves soil quality and water absorption, therefore improving the nutritious value of the plants, combating food scarcity.

 “Circularity Is Key in Developing Bioeconomy.”
 Interreg Europe, www.interregeurope.eu/bioregio/news/news-article/2986/biowaste-challenge-in-europe/.

 Compost Connection, compostconnection.com/.

 Estabrook, Barry.
 Tomatoland: How Modern Industrial Agriculture Destroyed Our Most Alluring Fruit.
 Andrews McMeel Publishing, LLC, 2012.